 These days, if you need a taxi, you call a rideshare service, such as Uber or Lyft.
 Rideshare services are convenient.
 However, rideshare companies don’t train their drivers.
 Their drivers are just ordinary folks trying to make some extra income.
-If you were injured in an Uber, Lyft, or other rideshare accident, you should contact an Uber accident lawyer as soon as possible.
+If you were injured in an Uber, Lyft, or other rideshare accident, you should contact an Atlanta Uber accident lawyer as soon as possible.

 Common Rideshare Accident Causes